Calling all high school girls!

 Learn leadership skills.

-GAC members make topic presentations each month to improve their public speaking skills in a comfortable and safe environment.
+GLC members make topic presentations each month to improve their public speaking skills in a comfortable and safe environment.
 In addition, a public speaking and networking seminar is planned each year exclusively for members.
 These skills can be put to work at special networking opportunities provided by our community partners.
-Members could even end up representing GAC at the Alice Paul Equlaity Awards, a night with esteemed honorees and all of our community partners.
-For further enrichment, girls can serve GAC on a committee or the Executive Board, read more here.
+Members could even end up representing GLC at the Alice Paul Equlaity Awards, a night with esteemed honorees and all of our community partners.
+For further enrichment, girls can serve GLC on a committee or the Executive Board, read more here.

 Create international awareness.

-GAC is a chapter of Girls Learn International.
+GLC is a chapter of Girls Learn International.
 GLI provides an international curriculum that supplements our unique national topics with perspective on issues facing girls in developing countries.
-As a chapter of GLI, GAC members can become involved in GLI committees.
-GAC members can attend the International Day of the Girl celebration at the United Nations in New York.
-GAC members work throughout the year to fund raise for projects sponsored by GLI to help girls living in developing countries, too.
+As a chapter of GLI, GLC members can become involved in GLI committees.
+GLC members can attend the International Day of the Girl celebration at the United Nations in New York.
+GLC members work throughout the year to fund raise for projects sponsored by GLI to help girls living in developing countries, too.

 Advocate for change.